EvanBtc/flask-app-base/README.md

 # Install Flask

-After were in the virtual environment, we can install flask
+After we are in the virtual environment, we can install flask
 ```
 pip3 install flask
 ```